codebuddies/backend/community_health_file.md

 * pair programming -- find 1-hour pair programming partners for any topics in a much more easier way

 ## **Role of Backend**
-The backend of CBV3 is an app which is composed of Django REST Framework that provides API endpoints which the frontend app (React) consumes.
+The backend is a Django app that provides API endpoints (built using Django REST Framework) that the frontend (a React app) consumes.

 We have a technical decision log [here](https://github.com/codebuddies/backend/wiki/Decision-log).